 The investment is part of the U.S. automaker's previously announced plan to spend $1.5 billion on its North American plants this year, up from the $436 million last year.
 GM invests $8 billion annually on its operations globally.

-The Detroit company said on Monday that production at the Kansas City plant will not be affected by the work over the next two years after it begins later this year.
-The work includes adding a 450,000-square-foot paint shop, installing a new stamping press and other upgrades, and is the company's largest single plant investment since emerging from bankruptcy in July 2009.
+GM builds the Chevrolet Malibu and Buick LaCrosse cars at the Fairfax Assembly Plant in Kansas City, and the Detroit company said production there will not be affected by the work over the next two years after it begins later this year.
+The work includes adding a 450,000-square-foot paint shop, installing a new stamping press and other upgrades, and is one of the company's largest plant investments ever.

 The plant, which employs almost 3,900 people, built more than 283,000 cars last year, up from 279,117 in 2011.